Our Services

 The three real costs of every speeding conviction

-Every speeding ticket carries three separate costs: demerit points against your Wisconsin driving record, a fine and court surcharge, and a multi-year insurance-premium increase.
+Every speeding ticket carries three separate costs: demerit points against your Wisconsin driving record, a fine and court surcharge, and possible insurance-premium impact.

 When the stakes climb further

 The consequences compound for drivers who already carry points, hold a commercial driver’s license, or are within the first two years of licensure.
 A 20-over citation adds six demerit points under Wis.
 Admin.
-Code Trans 101; two such tickets in a twelve-month window triggers an automatic license suspension.
+Code Trans 101; two such tickets in a twelve-month window can trigger a WisDOT point suspension.

 For CDL holders, speeding 15+ mph over is a serious traffic violation under 49 CFR § 383.51(c) even when driving a personal vehicle.
 Two serious violations in a rolling three-year window triggers a 60-day CDL disqualification, which typically means a lost job, not just a traffic ticket.